ARTbio/startbio/docs/deepseq/command_lines.md

 We are going to use an Rstudio server.
 As its name indicates, the primary purpose of Rstudio is to provide an interactive R console for R coding.
-However, the Rstudio server also provides a graphical interface to a LINUX terminal and this is this interface that we are going to take advantage of !
+However, the Rstudio server also provides a graphical interface to a LINUX terminal and this is this interface we are going to take advantage of !

 :warning: The students are split in two groups.
 One group will use a serveur deployed in the Google cloud, whereas the other group will use a serveur deployed in the Jussieu campus.